-- Drain the excess water from soaked rice and add it into pan.
+- Drain the excess water from soaked rice and add it.

 - Sauté them for 1-2 minutes over medium flame.

-- Add salt and 1¼ cup water and bring it boil over medium flame.
+- Add salt and 1¼ cup water and bring it to a boil over medium flame.

-- When it starts to boil, reduce flame to low and cover pan with a lid.
+- When it starts boiling, reduce flame to low and cover the pan with a lid.
 Cook covered for 10-minutes.
 Don’t open the lid in between.

-- Turn off flame and let it stand for 8-10 minutes.
-Now, open the lid and fluff the rice with a fork to separate rice grains.
+- Turn off the flame and let it stand for 8-10 minutes.
+Now, open the lid and fluff the rice with a fork to separate the rice grains.